steveyungen/steveyungen2/README.md

 5) Edit it
 6) Click Commit Changes at the bottom of the page

-## Add or Remove Songs from the Music Page:
+## Add or Remove Songs on the Music Page:
 *Example: Adding a new Hawaiian song called "Why, Kiki?" to the Music page.
 Song is hosted on SoundCloud.*

 Intro: You'll need the slug to the song on SoundCloud.
 Get this by opening the track in SoundCloud.
 The slug is the part at the end of the url, as shown here: "https://soundcloud.com/steve-yungen/[this-is-the-slug]".
 It'll be all lowercase and hyphenated.
 You'll see all the other examples of slugs in the songs.js file.